 From the data I have been able to gather, there are about 45,000 licenses issued per year by the city, including renewals.
-Yet, there are over 300,000 animals in Houston.
-Even if the city were to lower the fees to $10 for all, revenues to dramatically to deal with our stray animal population will increase dramatically; of course, we will also use these additional revenues to deal with animal cruelty.
+Yet, there are over 300,000 animals in Houston and likely as many as a million.
+Even if the city were to lower the fees to $10 for all, revenues to deal with our stray animal population will increase dramatically; we will also use these additional revenues to deal with animal over population and cruelty.

 Pass Houston’s version of SB 295.
 Recently, a bill that had a lot of support and that would have helped many animals died due to a parliamentary point of procedure.
 If we can’t do it at the state level, we can get it done in Houston.
 We will pass the requirements set forth in the now dead SB 295.

 Mandatory Micro-Chipping.
 As mayor, I will push an ordinance that requires all animals to be microchipped when they receive the rabies vaccine and city license.
-To offset the cost to owners, we will negotiate with the large providers a citywide purchase and provide to all vets.
+To offset the cost to owners, we will negotiate with the large providers for a citywide purchase and provide it to all vets.
 This has been done before in other contexts, and would massively reduce the cost of the chips.
 By requiring all animals to be micro-chipped, we will be able to reduce the time that animals are caged when they are lost and thus save the city money.
-When we find an injured or abused animal, officers will at least have a starting point to find the owner and origin of the animal.
+This will also free up space for animals that are true strays and lower the need for euthanasia and lower the stress on the facilities.
+With microchipping when we find an injured or abused animal, officers will at least have a starting point to find the owner and origin of the animal.